CartoDB/cartoframes/docs/README.md

 - Create and push a tag `vM.m.u`
 - Copy the changelog information in the tag's description
 - Publish the package in PyPI
+- Merge back the master or the release branch into develop

 ```
 python setup.py sdist bdist_wheel